OreliaSk/MDBootstrap-Landing-page/README.md

 * **Orélia Sokambi** - *Initial work*

 ### Good to know
-You can see a final render of this landing page on [here](https://oreliask.github.io/MDBootstrap-Landing-page/index.html)
+You can see a final render of this landing page [here](https://oreliask.github.io/MDBootstrap-Landing-page/index.html)